jakildev/IrredenEngine/README.md

 | [FFMpeg](https://ffmpeg.org/) | IRVideo | Compression and encoding algorithms | [Details](/docs/text/dependencies/ffmpeg.md)
 <!-- -   GoogleTest -->

-## Licensing
-This project is under the [MIT License](/docs/usage/licensing.md).\
-It relies on other open-source dependencies as described in [dependencies](#dependencies).\
-More details can be found [here](/docs/usage/licensing.md).

 ## Contributing

--   **I AM CURRENTLY VERY INTERESTED IN FEEDBACK REGARDING THE DESIGN OF THIS ENGINE.**
+**I AM CURRENTLY VERY INTERESTED IN FEEDBACK REGARDING THE DESIGN OF THIS ENGINE.**
 -   If you have a suggestion, create a new discussion post or email me at jakildev@gmail.com.
--   Make sure you checkout the [style guidelines](/docs/text/guidelines/style.md) before submitting a pull request

 ### Ways to contribute
 1. Submit an issue on github
 2. Add, expand, or modify the engine's *prefabs* (built-in components, entities, systems, and commands)
 3. Other work on the engine itself

-### 3. Contributing to the engine itself

-### 2. Prefabs, demos, and your own creations.
--   A prefab is an factory for a entity. (todo verify factory)

-- Changes or improvements to existing engine infrastructure.
-- A component, entity, or system that might be useful for other projects.
-- Updates to documentation.

-To save time in the review process, make sure your changes don't break any of the rules or style guidelines found [here](/docs/guidelines/style.md).
+4. Publish an open-source project using the Irreden Engine

+### Style Guidelines
+#### Logical
+1. Prefer early exit over chained or nested branching statements.
+2. Perfer std::unique_ptr and std::make_unique over shared pointers or C-style memory allocation
+2. Use raw pointers when there is no transfer of ownership of memory.

+#### Non-logical
+1. Private class member variables are prefixed with "m_"
+2. Public class member variables are postfixed with "_"
+3. User-defined types used as *components* are prefixed with "C_"
+4. Compute shader files are prefixed with "c_"
+5. Vertex shader files are prefixed with "v_"
+6. Fragment shader files are prefixed with "f_"
+7. Geometry shader files are prefixed with "g_"

 ## Performance (TODO)
 -   Highlight sections that perform well